g-otn/GameServerEC2Discord/README.md

 - DDNS service credentials, such as:
   - [Duck DNS](https://www.duckdns.org/about.jsp) account and domain
 - A SSH keypair for SSH-ing into your instance
-  - For example, the `.pub` file content (Authorized keys format) created from a command like `ssh-keygen -t ed25519 -C "GameServerEC2Discord"`
+  - For example, you can generate one by running: `ssh-keygen -t ed25519 -C "GameServerEC2Discord"` or using an online tool ([example](https://showdns.net/ssh-key-generator))

 ## Setup